jimtomonto/stockbffspringboot-jmt/README.md

 You can [deploy this application to IBM Cloud](https://cloud.ibm.com/developer/appservice/create-app?starterKit=1298bc4e-4764-390b-a9eb-e4dcf3cc03ad) or [build it locally](#building-locally) by cloning this repo first.
 Once your app is live, you can access the `/health` endpoint to build out your cloud native application.

 ### Deploying

 After you have created a new git repo from this git template, remember to rename the project.
 Edit `package.json` and change the default name to the name you used to create the template.

 Make sure you are logged into the IBM Cloud using the IBM Cloud CLI and have access to you development cluster.
 If you are using OpenShift make sure you have logged into OpenShift CLI on the command line.

 ```$bash
 npm i -g @garage-catalyst/ibm-garage-cloud-cli
 ```

 Use the IBM Garage for Cloud CLI to register the GIT Repo with Jenkins

 ```$bash
-igc pipeline -n dev
+igc pipeline -n dev-jmt
 ```

 ### Building Locally